Armed teens fighting led to Arizona outlet mall shooting

 Investigators have not determined the motive for the shooting or how the teens obtained the guns.

 “We have potentially hundreds of witnesses and victims,” Ngalula said.
-“It’s going to take some time to go through interviews, evidence we located on scene.”
+“It’s going to take some time to go through interviews” and evidence.

 The two teens accused of opening fire have not been arrested, Ngalula said.